 To start, each character needs a definition, which is pulled from the master character list.
 You store this definition value in the Definition variable.
-To tell similar characters apart, you assign a unique identification number (ID) to each one.
-Think of using identification numbers as you use names.
+To differentiate between similar characters, you assign a unique identification number (ID) to each one.
+Think of using identification numbers the same way you use names.
 Instead of adding a character named "George" into the game during play, you refer to that same character as character 5.